scikit-hep/pylhe/paper/paper.md

 </LesHouchesEvents>
 ```

-Below we give a table summarizing the main parameters found in LHE files grouped by their `dataclass` representation in `pylhe`.
+The table below summarizes the main parameters found in LHE files grouped by their `dataclass` representation in `pylhe`.

 | Parameter | Type | Description | Unit |
 |-----------|------|-------------|------|